Chicago Little Theatre: Founding

 It is a repertory and experimental art theatre producing classical and modern plays, both tragedy and comedy, at popular prices.
 Preference is given in its productions to poetic and imaginative plays, dealing primarily whether as a tragedy or comedy with character in action. … The Chicago Little Theatre has for its object the creation of a new plastic and rhythmic drama in America.

 Among the notable productions of the Chicago Little theater were The Stronger and Creditors by August Strindberg, On Baile's Strand and The Shadowy Water by William Butler Yeats and Anatol by Arthur Schnitzler.
+In 1921, Browne and Volkenburg acted in the performance of George Bernard Shaw's The Philanderer at the Cornish School playhouse.
 The company's signature piece was the classic play by Euripides, The Trojan Women.
 Browne and Van Volkenburg not only revived the play in Chicago, but toured it throughout the Western United States.
 It was on this tour that Nellie Cornish, who would provide a landing spot for the two at her Cornish School some years later, saw their work and was "deeply impressed."
 Van Volkenberg played Hecuba, and Browne in later years counted it among the best performances of any actress he had seen in his life in the theater.